How Many Fire Exits Do I Need?

 As an employer, you’re responsible for making your workplace a safe environment for staff and visitors.
 As part of these duties, you need to make sure there are enough fire exits on your premises.

-Fail to comply with the health and safety regulations surrounding fire safety and you’ll not only put your employees in danger, but may be found liable for any preventable deaths or injuries caused in the event of a fire.
-It’s crucial for everyone concerned that you ensure there are enough escape routes on your premises.
+Fail to comply with the fire exit door requirements and you’ll not only put your employees in danger, but may be found liable for any preventable deaths or injuries caused in the event of a fire.
+It’s therefore crucial that you ensure there are enough escape routes on your premises.

 If you’re wondering how many emergency exits you need and where they need to be placed, we’ve put together this easy-to-read guide to answer all your questions.
 So, read on to find out: